Protesters flood streets of Hamburg as G20 wraps up

 Hamburg, Germany (CNN)An eclectic and international mix of demonstrators peacefully tramped through the streets of Hamburg on Saturday, a show of anti-capitalist muscle in earshot of the world's top leaders who were finishing up at the G20 summit.

-An estimated 22,000 people showed up Saturday in the northern German city, police said.
+Tens of thousands showed up Saturday in the northern German city, police said.

 Waving flags, wielding banners and holding posters, they displayed their support for a slew of issues, including migrant rights, Kurdish independence, LGBT rights and environmental initiatives.